 If you have been served with a domestic violence restraining order (DV TRO) or Temporary Restraining Order (TRO), it is crucial that you secure the best restraining order defense attorney to protect your legal rights.
 Restraining Orders are court orders executed by a Superior Court judge or commissioner that prevents people from contacting, or being physically near the other party.
 Failure to obey a restraining order can result in civil and criminal penalties.

-Domestic Violence Restraining Orders – This type of restraining order is issued in front of a Family Court judge.
+A Domestic Violence restraining order (also referred to as a DVTRO or DV) is issued in front of a Family Court judge.
+Domestic Violence restraining orders are only available for people who have, or had a romantic, or family relationship with the restrained party.
 The standard of proof for a Domestic Violence restraining order is lower than a Civil Harassment order.
 Attorneys are permitted on both sides to present evidence, cross examine witnesses, and give oral arguments during the hearing.
 In order to secure a domestic violence restraining order, there must have been some sort of relationship between the alleged victim and the defendant.
 For example, a marriage, dating relationship, parents of the same child, or people living together.
 Losing a domestic violence restraining order can affect the custody of your children.

 Civil Harassment TROs are governed by California Code of Civil Procedure 527.6.

 CCP 527.6 Injunctions to prevent harassment; Possession of firearm by person subject to protective order

 (a) A person who has suffered harassment as defined in subdivision (b) may seek a temporary restraining order and an injunction prohibiting harassment as provided in this section.